-- name: The name of the image file to open. - subimages: The number of subimages (and therefore the length of the specs[] array. - specs[]: Pointer to an array of ImageSpec objects describing each of the expected subimages.
+- filename: The name of the image file to open, UTF-8 encoded. - subimages: The number of subimages (and therefore the length of the specs [] array. - specs[]: Pointer to an array of ImageSpec objects describing each of the expected subimages.

 inline const ImageSpec &spec (void) const